chiappo98/fast_detector_Response/README.md

 ### Submission on Virtual Machine
 Together with the fast response, in this repository the user can find also the `launch_resp.sh` bash script.
 It provides a fast and easy way to submit the job on the VM and retrive information on its status, creating also new folders to store the response output.

-**NOTE: the bash script is set to work on the neutrino-01 machine.
-If you work on a different VM make sure to modify properly the submission and control commands.
-From now on I will mention only to the neutrino-01 machine, with the implicit reference to _your own_ virtual machine**

 Once logged on neutrino-01 you can launch the detector response through the bash script with the following command
 ```